djplaner/memex/sense/Design/canvas/canvas-models.md

 Attempt to distill the models that underpin Canvas

+## Canvas limitations/concerns

+- Rich Text Editor (RTE) configuration
+    - Currently removes all Javascript, non-standard HTML (e.g. web components) and "advanced" CSS (inline or not)
+- Javascript can be added at admin/account level (i.e. IT department) - will they?
+- Will we have access to the Canvas REST  and other APIs

 ## Misc notes

 - Canvas does not have folders - uses Modules and Pages to organise content and assessments